Marion County Record: Prosecution and discipline

 On July 31, 2024, the Kansas Commission on Judicial Conduct dismissed a complaint against Magistrate Judge Laura Viar that she had improperly authorized the raid.

 On August 5, 2024, special prosecutors Marc Bennett and Barry Wilkerson found no evidence supporting the underlying criminal offenses Gideon Cody accused former Marion Vice Mayor Ruth Herbel and reporter Phyllis Zorn of committing in his warrant applications.
 Cody will be charged with obstruction of judicial process, a felony, for directing restaurant owner Kari Newell to delete a text message conversation about the raid and for removal of two pages from her witness statement that included evidence showing Cody had reached out to her to tell her she was the victim of a crime.
-In October 2025, a judge determined there was enough evidence to go to a trial scheduled to start February 2, 2026.
+In October 2025, a judge determined there was enough evidence to go to trial, which has been delayed until the middle of 2026.

 Hall of Famers

 Five of the newspaper's current or former managers are members of the Kansas Newspaper Hall of Fame: